colemueth/CleaveLand_tools/README.md

 # CleaveLand_tools:
-Add-on tools for CleaveLand4
+Add-ons for CleaveLand4

 Background: I do Parallel Analysis of RNA Ends (PARE) experiments to study the interaction between plant pathogens and their hosts at the RNA level.
-My data analysis involves CleaveLand4 software from the Axtell Lab at Penn State University. (https://github.com/MikeAxtell/CleaveLand4/releases).
+My analysis pipeline uses CleaveLand4 software from the Axtell Lab at Penn State University. (https://github.com/MikeAxtell/CleaveLand4/releases).
 I'm not a member of this lab; I just use the software.
+In analyzing my data, I needed some functionalities that CleaveLand4 doesn't currently offer.
+I've written two add-on tools in Python 3 that others may find useful.

+Target audience: Scientists who use CleaveLand4 to analyze degradome data.

+Dependencies: Python 3

+I. degThresh.py
+One issue with CleaveLand4 is that it can output thousands of marginal T-plots even on stringent settings.
+Most of these result from an sRNA mapping to a site with a few random-looking reads here and there.
+Viewing them all to find a few good ones is inefficient. degThresh.py inputs a degradome density file, checks the reads distribution of each entry, and creates a new degradome density file with entries above a certain threshold of reads.
+Then the user can run CleaveLand4 in Mode 4 using the new degradome density file and a GSTAr alignment file.
+CleaveLand4 will now output only the results that are more likely to be interesting to the user.

+To run from a terminal:

 I have PARE libraries from both infected plants and uninfected controls.
 In analyzing the data, I noticed that many fungal transcripts have high “Category 0” peaks that appears to be an sRNA-directed cut site, yet no sRNA from my sRNA-seq library is predicted to bind there.
 These are unique to infected libraries and present in multiple independent biological reps.
 I wrote a script called degNostic.py that pulls out these differences.
 It searches through two CleaveLand-generated degradome density files for Category 0 peaks with a user-defined reads cutoff.
 It compares the peak in one file with the data for the same transcript in a second file.
 For all transcripts with peaks that are unique to one file, it outputs the transcript name and the position of the cut site.

-Target audience: Scientists who use CleaveLand4 to analyze degradomes from multiple treatments.

-Software Dependencies: Python 3

 To run: Enter this sample command in a terminal: